 As jeans are an important staple for me, I spend a little on some and a lot on others.
-I love Danni Minogue’s jeans from Target and they are great value, but I also love my J Brand jeans that I bought five years ago and still wear all the time.
+I love Dannii Minogue’s jeans from Target (from size 6 – 16), are great value, but I also love my J Brand jeans that I bought five years ago and still wear all the time.
 My favourite jeans in recent years have been from Target, J Brand, Levis and Zara.

 When you are shopping for jeans ………